 The campaign has four layers: pure entertainment, showcasing young talent, fundraising for education, and driving sustainable fashion.

 Moir expressed his desire for Williams to spend some time at some of the country’s schools who are recipients of the funds generated when customers swipe their MySchool cards.
+It ties in with the “Sing with Us” initiative, where school singing groups will be given the opportunity to perform live alongside Williams during his one-night-only concert.
+Entrants will be shortlisted and chosen personally by the musician.

 Williams and MySchool will also be calling on customers to help the brand raise R100-million for schools in need across the country through swiping their MySchool MyVillage MyPlanet cards.